Care

 When well cared for, the Amaryllis shows its strongest side: bold, elegant and long-lasting.

-With the right treatment, you'll ensure happy customers,
+With the right treatment, you ensure satisfied customers,

 Stem preparation and support